CreatieveNaam/po-paradigma/README.md

 For this assignment to be a success, I will do a challenge: implement the insertion sort algorithm in assembly x64.
 My assignment will be a success when the assembly code is able to sort an array from low to high using the insertion sort algorithm.
 I think this challenge is perfect to implement in assembly since assembly code can produce much faster code (and fast sorting is what we want) then high(er) level languages (Kent State University, z.d).

 During this assignment I will use the following tools:
-- Debian 10.3 as operation system.
+- Debian 10.3 as operating system.
 - NASM as assembler
 - [SASM](https://dman95.github.io/SASM/english.html) as IDE